mikaa123/lilp/lib/lilp/base.rb.md

 ## Parsing and rendering a lilp file ##

-lilp files are simply files that end with a 'lp' extension.
+lilp files are simply files that end with a 'md' extension.
 They are valid markdown files.
 In order to simplify the parsing phase, I am using the `redcarpet` library.
 This library is easy to extend.